 Make sure to properly connect the protective grounding terminal on the bottom face.
 Failure to do so may result in electric shock.
-If you do not connect the protective grounding terminal on the bottom face, it will come off from the CE conformity.

 2-6.
 Caution on mounting the unit in a rack

 When mounting the unit in a rack, use one of the following attachments: